spatie/crawler/README.md

 This package provides a class to crawl links on a website.
 Under the hood Guzzle promises are used to [crawl multiple urls concurrently](http://docs.guzzlephp.org/en/latest/quickstart.html?highlight=pool#concurrent-requests).

+Because the crawler can execute JavaScript, it can crawl JavaScript rendered site.
+Under the hood [headless Chrome](https://github.com/spatie/browsershot) is used to power this feature.

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Postcardware